merlinthemagic/MTS/README.md

 ##### The timeout:
 Is the absolute longest the current command is allowed to run.
 This argument is in mili seconds.
-By default this is set to what remains of the 'max_execution_time'.
+By default this is set to 10000 ms. The default value can be changed by calling $shellObj->setDefaultExecutionTime($miliSecs).

 You would change this argument to "false" if you simply want to trigger the command and do not want any return.
 If you have a command that runs for a long time and you just want the first 5 seconds of return then you set the delimitor to false and timeout to 5000.